andrew-pa/endless-hole/spec/README.md

 - [U-boot (bootloader)](https://source.denx.de/u-boot/u-boot)

 ## Architectural Requirements
-The architecture of Endless Hole needs to be foremost hackable, maintainable, robust and extensible.
+The architecture of Cavern needs to be foremost hackable, maintainable, robust and extensible.

 - **Hackability**